 The spouse living in the US must be a citizen or permanent resident of this country in order to act as a sponsor for the Cuban citizen.
 Also, the spouses must be legally married, and they must submit proof (the marriage certificate) when applying for the spouse visa.
-When it comes to the income requirements imposed on the US spouse, it should be noted that this is calculated differently in every state, and if you need information about the minimum amount of money necessary in Florida, our immigration lawyers in Miami can guide you.
+When it comes to the income requirements imposed on the US spouse, it should be noted that this is calculated differently in every state, and if you need information about the minimum amount of money necessary in Florida, our US immigration lawyers can guide you.

 If you want to marry a Cuban citizen and act as a sponsor for them, you should note that among the sponsorship requirements you must meet are the following:

 - the number of persons you have living with you in the same house,

 - if the Cuban spouse will bring any other members to the US.